axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

    <li>The pain of loss.</li>
    <li>More mouths to feed.</li>
   </ul>
  <p>This was not good for those early societies.
-Sensuality is satan!
-Several thousand years later, conditions have changed, perhaps &ldquo;thanks&rdquo; to the demonization of sensuality.
-Today, the threat to life is no longer sensuality.
-The threat to live is the lack of sensuality and everything that contributed to lack of relationships.
-The threat to live today is that we are destructing our life support system.</p>
+Sensuality was Satan!
+Several thousand years later, conditions have changed and the threat to life is the <em>lack of</em> sensuality and warm relationships.</p>

 <h1>Renouncing the Snake</h1>
- <p>Because we don&rsquo;t know any different, assume that renouncing the sensuality-as-snake preserved like and improved life a long time ago.
-However, the scaffolding turned against the very impact we wanted to accomplish.
-We erected to preserve life, but the scaffolding developed a purpose of its own: to preserve its life.</p>
+ <p>Given that we don&rsquo;t know any different, let&rsquo;s assume that renouncing the sensuality-as-snake preserved and improved life.
+However, the scaffolding turned against the very impact we wanted to accomplish: we erected it to preserve human life, but the scaffolding just wanted to preserve its life.</p>

 <h1>The Shaman is the Boss</h1>
- <p>The whole thing was implemented by people who came up with amazing stories that held the attention of their people and kept them and their tribe alive: they worked!
-And they came live and imposed their owne their purpose, their own <em>why</em>: preserve its life.
-Of couse, to preserve human live.
-At least, most lives.
-The Shaman&rsquo;s life for sure, others&rsquo; were secondary.</p>
+ <p>The whole thing was implemented by people who came up with amazing stories that held people&rsquo;s attention and kept their tribe alive!
+Thye worked, they came alive, and they imposed their own purpose: to preserve its life.</p>

 <h1>Religion</h1>
- <p>There have been many religions with many of these fantastic stories that have kept us people alive.
+ <p>There have been many religions with many of these fantastic stories.
+They have kept us alive.
 They have sustained us, helped us bear the pain of illness and deaths, and contain the destructive powers of sensuality-as-satan.
-As much as anything else, religions have kept us alive.
-It has done so by deciding who shall live and who may die,</p>
+And they have done so by deciding who shall live and who may die,</p>
   <ul>
    <li>Men shall live, woman may die.</li>
    <li>Feudal lords and their families shall live, vassals may die.</li>